sebwolf-de/fsi_tools/README.md

 * Go to ``build/html/`` directory and open ``index.html`` with your browser.

 ### Running a test ###
+The tests are documented in the documentation :)

 * Go to ``fsi_tools/tests`` directory.
 * Type ``python ex_laplace.py``.